codenjoyme/codenjoy-namdreab/src/main/webapp/resources/namdreab/help/codenjoy-manual-en.md

 ### Positive impact

-- Hero that eats an apple becomes longer by one cell.
+- Hero that eats a blueberry becomes longer by one cell.
 - Hero that eats a flying pill flies over stones and other heroes for 10 moves.
 - Hero that eats a fury pill can bite off parts of other heroes and eat stones without negative effects for 10 moves.